energon-a-secas/local-drills/aws/s3-01-bucket-does-not-appear/README.md

+# Problem

-I can't upload a damn thing to the S3 bucket for some reason neither locally or from the App.
+I can't upload a damn thing to the S3 bucket neither locally or from the App.

 I'm testing with the following command:

 ```
 touch dev-test.txt